squaresLab/BugZoo/README.md

 As well as providing the files necessary to study each bug, RepairBox also provides a minimal, isolated environment for execution, in the form of an accompanying Docker container.
-By providing a small container for each bug, rather than a single, monolithic virtual machine for a group of bugs, RepairBox incurs fewer overheads (resulting in a much higher performance; crucial for rigorous experimental trials), and maintains a small disk footprint.
+By providing a container for each bug, rather than a single, monolithic virtual machine for a group of bugs, RepairBox incurs fewer overheads (resulting in a much higher performance; crucial for rigorous experimental trials), makes dependencies easier to manage, and results in a smaller disk footprint.

 ## Installation